rakibhasan-0/yotei/api-docs/docs/api/media.md

     the id of the exercise or technique, description to the media)
 body:
     type: application/json
-    parameters: | a list of media objects
+    parameters: |
-        movementId: The id of the technique or exercise that the media is added to
+        movementId: The id of the technique or exercise that the media is added to | 10
-        url: Url where the media-resource can be accessed
+        url: Url where the media-resource can be accessed | "https://www.youtube.com/watch?v=GIhcL8K4shg"
         localStorage: true if the media is stored on server.
-False if stored on other place.
+False if stored on other place. | false
-        image: true if media is an image, false otherwise
+        image: true if media is an image, false otherwise | false
-        description: a description to the media
+        description: a description to the media | "Jocke spelar wow"

 examples:
   - name: 200
     request: |
         POST /api/media

         [
             {
                 "movementId":10,